 Postal and courier services in Abu Dhabi

 Although traditional postal services are not very common nowadays, this service is very reliable in the UAE; postal services are used primarily for important documents sent by couriers.
 Couriers are usually on time, and the hassle is minimal.

 English-language media is readily available in the UAE.
-The National and Gulf Times are English-language dailies.
-A number of other English magazines and newspapers are also readily available, including Aquarius, Time Out Abu Dhabi, Masala and Abu Dhabi World.
+The National and Gulf News are English-language dailies that also have active websites.
+A number of other English magazines and newspapers are also readily available, including Aquarius, Time Out Abu Dhabi and Abu Dhabi World.
 There are also English radio and television stations.

-Access to English-language television channels is quite good, including the Dubai-based Dubai One, as well as FOX and the BBC.
+Access to English-language television channels is quite good, including the Dubai-based Dubai One, as well as the BBC and Fox.